Our Team Members

 Samantha holds a BA in Arts Administration/Finance from Simmons College.
 While at Simmons, Samantha developed a passion for women’s leadership and the advocacy of the advancement of women and girls.
 She actively sought out positions of leadership at Simmons including: Editor-in-Chief of the Microcosm Yearbook, Student Government Senator, Resident Assistant, Orientation Leader, First Year Experience Facilitator.

-Samantha lives in Luxembourg with her husband and daughter.
+Samantha lives in Luxembourg with her husband and two children.

 Tomi Berry, senior consultant, has an extensive background in management development, leadership education, diversity, hospitality/customer service, food safety, branding, presentation skills, safety leadership, coaching and teambuilding.
 Her experience also includes staff and management training, organization management, adult learning theory, distance learning and human resources policies and procedures.